An elementary illustrated introduction to simplicial sets

 \section{Simplicial objects in other categories}

 Before moving on to discuss simplicial homotopy, we pause to note that the categorical definition of simplicial sets suggests a sweeping generalization.

 \begin{definition} Let $\Cat$ be a category.
-A \emph{simplicial object in $\Cat$} is a contravariant functor $X: \Delta\to \Cat$ (equivalent, a covariant functor $X: \Delta^{op}\to \Cat$).
+A \emph{simplicial object in $\Cat$} is a contravariant functor $X\colon \Delta\to \Cat$ (equivalently, a covariant functor $X\colon \Delta^{op}\to \Cat$).
 A morphism of simplicial objects in $\Cat$ is a natural transformation of such functors. \end{definition}

 Another common notation, when $\Cat$ is a familiar category with objects of a given type, is to refer to a simplicial object in $\Cat$ as a simplicial [insert type of object].
 In other words, when $\Cat$ is the category of groups and group homomorphisms, we speak of simplicial groups.
 This is consistent with referring to a simplicial object in the category $\Set$ as a simplicial set.
 One also commonly encounters simplicial $R$-modules, simplicial spaces, and even simplicial categories!